monpeco/CSS.0x-CSS-Basics/module5/module5.md

 ### Module 5: Designing your Web site for your audience   5.1 Introduction   The W3C CSS WG

 # The W3C CSS WG

+The W3C CSS Working Group

+The CSS Working Group (Cascading Style Sheets Working Group) is a working group created by the W3C in 1997 to tackle issues that had not been addressed with CSS level 1.
+The number of members reaches 125 in April 2017!

+The CSS WG meeting in Lisbon, November 2016.
+The working group is co-chaired by Rossen Atanassov and Alan Stearns.
+(Photo credit: Marie-Claire Forgue)
+The CSS WG members are working on a whole range of specifications, but their core document is CSS snapshot 2017.
+This document collects together into one definition all the specs that together form the current state of Cascading Style Sheets (CSS) as of 2017.
+The primary audience is CSS implementers, not CSS authors, as this definition includes modules by specification stability, not Web browser adoption rate.

+---

+#### Module 5: Designing your Web site for your audience   5.2 The basics of design   Applying basic design principals

+# Applying basic design principals